Indoor Humidity During Winter – What Should It Be?

 Home humidity in winter

-A common question, “What should the house humidity be in the winter?”
+A common question is, “What should the house humidity be in the winter?”
 That’s a good question…

-Humidity in the home during winter sure does get dry!
-The colder it gets outside, the drier the air gets inside a heated home.
+The humidity in the home during winter sure does get dry!
+The colder it gets outside, the drier the air inside a heated house.

-Do you know what is an ideal indoor humidity level during the winter?
-I will tell you my preferred indoor winter humidity and how I adjust it based on the outside temperature if it gets really cold outside.
+Do you know what an ideal indoor humidity level is during the winter?
+I will tell you my preferred indoor winter humidity and how I adjust it based on the outside temperature if it gets cold outside.

 If purchasing through my links, I may earn commission (no extra cost).